aws/copilot-cli/site/content/docs/manifest/lb-web-service.md

 <div class="separator"></div>

 <a id="network" href="#network" class="field">`network`</a> <span class="type">Map</span>
-The `network` section contains parameters to connect to AWS resources in a VPC.
+The `network` section contains parameters for connecting to AWS resources in a VPC.

 <span class="parent-field">network.</span><a id="network-vpc" href="#network-vpc" class="field">`vpc`</a> <span class="type">Map</span>
 Subnets and security groups attached to your tasks.